What is Tag-Along Rights?

 There may not always be a consensus in the view of all the shareholders, and therefore, the majority has greater voting right.
 However, if the investor is getting into such an agreement, they ensure that they pay lower prices at the time of purchase of such a share because it gives them a lesser say.
 Therefore the price of a share with the tag-along clause will be higher than that with the drag along with clause.

 - Minority Investor Protection and Control: As mentioned in the importance section, these rights help the minority investors by protecting them against the unethical practices of majority shareholders and thus protect them from exploitation.

 - Fetches better Price: The minority shareholder may not get a better price on his own due to a lack of marketability of such stock of a private equity company.
 Therefore as part of a larger deal, they get the same price and, therefore, better value for their share.

 - Right and not an Obligation: If a minority shareholder doesn’t desire to participate, he may waive off his right as it is not an obligation to participate but only obligatory for the majority shareholder to request for minority participation.

 Some of the disadvantages are as follows:

-These rights are a common practice and therefore very prevalent in the shareholder agreements with the company and the majority shareholder.
+These rights are a common practice and, therefore, very prevalent in the shareholder agreements with the company and the majority shareholder.
 At times they are known as the ‘co-sale’ agreements also.
-Their aim is to protect the minority from unethical practices of the majority and fetch them the best price for their share but at times they may become problematic and dissuade prospective buyers from entering into a deal.
+They aim to protect the minority from unethical practices of the majority and fetch them the best price for their share.
+Still, at times, they may become problematic and dissuade prospective buyers from entering into a deal.

-This has been a guide to what is tag-along rights and its definition.
-Here we discuss an example, importance and common mistakes of tag-along clause with its advantages and disadvantages.
+This article has been a guide to what is tag-along rights and its definition.
+Here we discuss an example, importance, and common mistakes of the tag-along clause with its advantages and disadvantages.
 You can learn more about financing from the following articles –